April 5, 2021

 Due to coronavirus-related travel restrictions, border closures and quarantines, global air travel dropped by more than 60% in 2020, bringing an end to a decade of steady profitability for airlines (IATA).
 Some expect the airline industry won’t fully rebound until 2024, while others don’t believe air traffic will ever return to pre-pandemic levels.
 Certainly, business travel won’t: There will be a permanent shift to remote working and video conferencing as a replacement for some in-person meetings.
 Recovery will undoubtedly be slow and uneven, with domestic and leisure travel expected to outpace international and business.

 Massive layoffs and furloughs have only exacerbated the existing skilled labor shortage, which will likely impair airlines’ ability to recover.
 Moreover, heightened attention to health and sanitation aren’t going away, nor is the pressure to reduce CO2 emissions.
-And every stakeholder has suffered: Airports lost out on nearly $112 billion in revenue in 2020, while aircraft manufacturers found cash-strapped customers looking to delay and reduce orders.
-From grounding planes to loss of talent, the aviation industry has certainly taken a beating; but the very same use cases that were being tested before the pandemic could help the industry survive and recover.
+Every stakeholder has suffered: Airports lost out on nearly $112 billion in revenue in 2020, while aircraft manufacturers found cash-strapped customers looking to delay or reduce orders.
+From grounding planes to loss of talent, the aviation industry has certainly taken a beating; but pre-pandemic experimental use cases could help the industry survive and recover.
 Needs may have changed, but as always tech is the answer.

 Pre-coronavirus, the airline/aviation industry had turned to AR/VR and wearables to:

-- · And even create new business models like an all-virtual airline
+- Create new business models like an all-virtual airline

 Given the industry’s current and impending needs and challenges, the above use cases are arguably more important now than ever.
 Side benefits of immersive and wearable tech, especially the touchless nature of applications like smartwatch boarding passes and passenger processing via smart glasses, are also well-suited to the ongoing pandemic.
-From cutting costs to encouraging bookings and protecting travelers, XR and wearables have a role to play in aviation’s recovery.
+From cutting costs to encouraging bookings and protecting travelers, XR and wearables will feature in aviation’s recovery.

 Potential Use Cases